 When considering a new car today, many people today look for things like navigation, a moon roof, and hi-tech features like lane assist and backup cameras.
 But, if you have chronic back pain or an often-sore back, another feature should be high on your list: an adjustable seat—and the more adjustable, the better.

 “There are several seat adjustments you can make to sit more comfortably in the driver’s seat,” said Your Mechanic.
 “Many cars have fore and aft seat adjustments on a slider, recline adjustments, height adjustments, and even lumbar back support adjustments.
-There are some manufacturers that include a tilt function to support the back of your thighs, while others offer an adjustable distance from the seat to the back of your knees.”
+Some manufacturers include a tilt function to support the back of your thighs, while others offer an adjustable distance from the seat to the back of your knees.”

 Adjust your steering wheel and pedals too